 - 1 Tbsp cornstarch

 - 1 Tbsp water

 - In a frypan over high heat, quickly brown the beef strips.

-- In a small bowl, mix together the boiling water and the beef bouillon cube.
+- In a small bowl, combine the boiling water and the beef bouillon cube.
 Stir until completely dissolved.

 - Next, in the slow cooker, add the beef, bell peppers, onion, beef bouillon mix, soy sauce, ginger, garlic, black pepper, crushed tomatoes, and the brown sugar, mix slightly together.